RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 Japanese to describe the country that once decimated it and brought it to ruin

 but now counts it amongst its closest allies?
-How else could you see
+How else could they see

 it?